Jack Hughes: International play

+Hughes played two under-17 tournaments representing the United States, the 2017 Four Nations Cup, where he scored two goals and six points in six games, and the 2017 World U-17 Hockey Challenge, where he scored five goals and fifteen points in ten games.
+The Americans would claim gold at each event.

-In the 2018 IIHF World U18 Championships Hughes was selected as the tournament MVP, named to the All-star team, and was chosen as the best forward of the tournament.
-He was also the best scorer of the tournament with 12 points in 7 games.
+At the 2018 World U18 Championship, Hughes led the tournament with seven assists and twelve points in seven games, and was selected as the tournament MVP, named to the media all-star team, and chosen as the best forward of the tournament.

-On December 23, 2018, Hughes was selected to compete at the 2019 World Junior Ice Hockey Championships alongside his brother Quinn.
+On December 23, 2018, Hughes was selected to compete at the 2019 World Junior Championship alongside his brother Quinn.
 Hughes missed three games of the tournament with an undisclosed injury but returned to the lineup in time to help Team USA beat the Czech Republic.
 He recorded an assist on Noah Cates's goal in his return.
 Hughes ended the tournament with four assists as Team USA lost to Team Finland in the gold medal match.
-He later competed at the 2019 IIHF World U18 Championships where he broke Alexander Ovechkin's goals scored record as Team USA won a bronze medal.
+He later competed at the 2019 World U18 Championship, where he broke Alexander Ovechkin's goals scored record as Team USA won a bronze medal.

-On May 1, 2019, Hughes was named to the senior United States roster to compete at the 2019 IIHF World Championship alongside his brother.
+On May 1, 2019, Hughes was named to the senior United States roster to compete at the 2019 World Championship, again alongside Quinn.
 At the age of 17, Hughes became the youngest player to represent Team USA at an IIHF World Championship.
-On December 6, 2019, Hughes' NHL team, the New Jersey Devils, announced they would not release him to play for Team USA at the 2020 World Junior Ice Hockey Championships.
+On December 6, 2019, Hughes' NHL team, the New Jersey Devils, announced they would not release him to play for Team USA at the 2020 World Junior Championship.